iqbalcb88/IOT-Committee-Simple-Website/README.md

 ## Available Scripts

 - This website is about an imaginary iot committee.
-- This website is to elect any one from nominees and create a board committee.
+- This website is to elect member's from nominees and create a board committee.
 - Language: JavaScript CSS,Toolkit:Font Awesome,Framework:React BootstrapFramework,Library: React.

 ### `npm start`